 To get the tickets you will need 3-4€ cash and a scarf.
 Don’t forget this.
 The Austrians are very specific about the rules so there is no cutting and no holding places – make sure your whole party is with you.
 When you already head to the Staatsoper building (U1, U2, U4 Karlsplatz) and look for the separate standing room box office.
 This box office is located on the Operngasse side of the building and is marked with a sign saying “Stehplatz-Kasse | Standing Area”.

 Vienna Opera last minute tickets go on sale 80 minutes before the performance but I recommend getting there 60 mins prior to this to ensure you don’t miss out.
 All these Vienna Opera cheap tickets are general admission so as soon as you have yours rush through and wait for your spot.
 It’s on a first come, first served basis and this is where the scarf comes in – The first people to get tickets have a better chance of getting prime spot.
-This is centre-bottom and fill out from there, so rush here and mark your place out with the scarf tied around the railing.
+The best viewing spot for the Vienna Opera is centre-bottom on every tier and then fill out from there, so rush here and mark your place out with the scarf tied around the railing.
 This saves your spot and no one will move it.
 You will then be free to explore the building, take photos, find a Vienna opera program as a keep-sake and grab a quick bite from outside (Karlsplatz has food open even on Sunday’s).
 There is also a free compulsory bag and coat check.

 There are lots of options in terms of Vienna opera house seating but for the cheap Vienna opera tickets your better be ready for standing room (it’s not so bad at all!).
 The Burgtheater and Akademietheater offer reserved standing room seats (i.e. you can buy them online before the performance date like a regular ticket) for around €3.
 At the ticket office you will have the choice of Parterre, balcony or gallery, and I’m sure you are wondering “Which should I choose?”.